 Victor Van Zandt

-Victor Van Zandt is the Vice President of Planning and Construction at Irvine Campus Housing Authority.
+Victor Van Zandt is the newly appointed CEO & President of Irvine Campus Housing Authority.
 For the past 18 years, he has directed the development of University Hills, the largest workforce housing planned community in the nation.
-University Hills currently consists of 1066 for-sale homes and 360 rental units on 300 acres located on the campus of University of California, Irvine.
-An additional 56 units are under construction and 230 are in various stages of planning.
+University Hills currently consists of 1,122 for-sale homes and 360 rental units on 303 acres located on the campus of University of California, Irvine.
+An additional 228 units are under construction or in various stages of planning.